 My painting “Survivor” has an autobiographical narrative and carries a very personal feeling but it can also be universal.
 The woman, dressed in black and with a blue painted eye area, is laying on a light ground that is marked with bullet holes and draws attention to the title.
 Her body is calm but also introverted.

 The blue colour represents the longing.
 Blue also pulls us along into a meditative mood and calms us, slowing down the heartbeat.
 This is reflected by the closed eyes and the calm posture.
 Psychologically, blue stands between black despair and the white of hope and clarity.
 This is also represented by the dress and the background.

 “Ophelia” is inspired by John Everett Millais’ work but it has also an autobiographical and society-critical narrative.
 It reflects my relationship to death.
 I have tried to kill myself twice.
 The painting deals with existential feelings, the inner strife of human beings, deep emotions to the extreme limit of pain.
 It shows a woman floating in water just before she drowns or in other words a figure who commits suicide.
 The water does not seem very deep.
 Thoughts of suicide are not an intention to commit.
 But the feelings are similar.

 Try to live in the present.
-Don’t judge everything what happens to you.
-Sometimes also bad experiences can turn to something positive.
+Don’t judge everything that happens to you.
+Sometimes also bad experiences can turn into something positive.

 Untitled (Series 10 no.5)